esykora/n8n-docs-scraper/n8n-api-toolkit-guide.md

-# n8n API Toolkit for MCP Server & AI Agents
+# n8n API Tools for AI Agents & MCP Servers

 ## Overview

-This toolkit provides a complete set of HTTP Request nodes configured to interact with the n8n API.
-These nodes can be used as tool actions for:
+This toolkit provides a complete set of **AI Tool nodes** (`@n8n/n8n-nodes-langchain.toolHttpRequest`) that can be connected to:
+- **AI Agent Nodes**: Provide agents with workflow management capabilities via tools
-- **MCP Server Integration**: Connect to Model Context Protocol servers
+- **MCP Server Triggers**: Connect to Model Context Protocol servers as callable tools
-- **n8n AI Agents**: Provide agents with workflow management capabilities
+- **Chat Interfaces**: Build conversational workflow management systems

-- **Automation**: Build meta-workflows that manage other workflows
+**Important**: These are AI tool nodes designed specifically to be connected to the "Tools" input of Agent nodes, not regular workflow nodes

 ## 🚀 Quick Start

 ### 1. Import the Workflow

-1. Copy the content from `n8n-api-toolkit-workflow.json`
+1. Copy the content from `n8n-api-tools-workflow.json`
 2. In n8n, go to **Workflows** → **Import from File**
 3. Paste the JSON and import